 Use the MoneyGram Photocopy Request form.
 There is a $25 fee to request a photocopy; mail your payment along with the completed request form to the address listed on the form.
 You will receive your copy in the mail within about 30 days.

 Request a copy of the endorsed money order by using the Money Order Tracing/Refund request on the back of your money order stub.
-If you do not have the stub, you can download the form online and mail it in.
+If you do not have the stub, you can print the form and mail it in.
 You will need to provide proof of purchase, and Western Union charges $15 for an endorsed copy, which you will receive within 30 days in the mail.

 To request a copy of the endorsed money order, visit your local post office to submit a 6401 Money Order Inquiry form.
 The cost is $6.25, and you will need your original receipt showing the serial number and dollar amount, as well as information about the recipient and issuing post office.
 It will take about 30 days for your copy to arrive in the mail.